nmcl/C--SIM/README.md

 ./configure

+make -f MakefileBoot

-make -f MakefileBoot Makefiles all
+make Makefiles all

 Then go into Examples and:

+make -f MakefileBoot

-make -f MakefileBoot Makefiles all
+make Makefiles all

 The examples all have expected_output files.
 Run the examples and compare.